columbia-castl/lean-genes/README.md

 This script is used to configure the remaining components of the scheme.
 Parameters are relatively self-explanatory from their names and are generally separated into global constants needed by all the scripts, parameters specific to each component (client, public cloud, enclave cloud), and parameters specific to the genome that is being worked with.
 Parameters are designed to promote flexibility by allowing the scheme to be run on a single machine (by setting all IP addresses to 127.0.0.1 for example) or to be run on 3 completely separate machines.
+Note that each component has a set of parameters specific to it that you should verify for your use case -- for example the `aligner_cloud.py` component uses the dict `pubcloud_settings` for ports and IPs that it uses whereas `aligner_enclave.py` uses the dict `enclave_settings`, and in this sense the IP addresses are relative per-component.
+If you are testing with `aligner_enclave` and `aligner_cloud` on different machines, for example, `aligner_enclave` will never use the `pubcloud_settings` and `aligner_cloud` will never use `enclave_settings`.

 ##### Enclave Cloud Component
 `` aligner_enclave.py ``